Find. Prove. Fix. Credential.

 Regulatory posture confirms the risk:

-NIST IR 8547 targets deprecation of quantum-vulnerable algorithms by 2030 and disallowance by 2035.
+NIST IR 8547 (initial public draft) targets deprecation of quantum-vulnerable algorithms by 2030 and disallowance by 2035.
 PCI-DSS, HIPAA, and SOC 2 frameworks are incorporating quantum readiness requirements.
 Regulated industries face the earliest compliance pressure.

 Cannot be remediated retroactively: